offthedial/site/src/pages/bot.md

 ## Contributing
 This bot is [open-sourced](https://github.com/offthedial/bot) on Github.

-If you have a suggestion/bug report for Off the Dial Bot, please make a [Github Issue](https://github.com/offthedial/bot/issues/new/choose).
+If you have a suggestion/bug report for Off the Dial Bot, we'd love it if you made a [Github Issue](https://github.com/offthedial/bot/issues/new/choose).
 This lets us track all of the suggestions and reports permanently in one place, as opposed to the <Mention>#suggestions</Mention> channel, where the messages can get easily lost.